aws-samples/aws-cdk-examples/typescript/codepipeline-build-deploy/README.md

 ## Overview

-This AWS Cloud Development Kit (CDK) TypeScript example demonstrates how to configure AWS CodePipeline with CodeCommit, CodeBuild, and CodeDeploy to build and deploy a Docker image to an Elastic Container Service (ECS) cluster running [AWS Fargate](https://aws.amazon.com/fargate/) (serverless compute for containers).
+This AWS Cloud Development Kit (CDK) TypeScript example demonstrates how to configure AWS CodePipeline with GitHub, CodeBuild, and CodeDeploy to build and deploy a Docker image to an Elastic Container Service (ECS) cluster running [AWS Fargate](https://aws.amazon.com/fargate/) (serverless compute for containers).

 ## Real-world Example